 Feminism is a philosophy of modern criticism, but from a “dark place” like Kegai, we can see the contradiction that Japan’s modernization and industrialization cause.

-Feminism in Kegai by onago relativizes Japanese feminism from the dark place, and provides a historical view of “multiple feminisms” that confronts various types of modernization that exist in Japan.
 If so, the mini-communication library at WAN would be of great use.
 Currently, the resources that this book was based on, such as Communication Onago and Onago: Extra Issue, as well as other mini-comi journals, which are tokens of hard work by women in liberation, are in-house.
 When the author wrote this book, she must have had a hard time collecting and reading paper materials, but now, all you have to do is to access the mini-comi library.

 Currently, Yanagiwara lives in Santiago, Chile.
 Perhaps because she knows its significance better than anyone else, she, as a leading member of the mini-comi library, is pretty quick to fix the system disorder, which is way over my head, from the other side of the planet utilizing her IT technology.